 Lots of very cheap late deals are a thing of the past – rock-bottom-priced late deals used to be common in the travel industry, but the travel market today is much more fluid, with travel companies able to exercise greater flexibility with flights and room bookings, so don’t expect the same volume of last-minute bargains.

 And finally – if you’ve left it late in the day to take a summer break – don’t panic!
-If you’re prepared to be flexible about where you go there will always be something on offer; but you may prefer to book earlier in 2020!
+If you’re prepared to be flexible about where you go there will always be something on offer; but you may prefer to book earlier!

 January and February is the traditional sales season for travel companies and it’s at this time that they put out their best deals with potential savings of hundreds of pounds.